NCERT textbook controversies: Rationalisation 2022

-From the Class 12 Political Science textbook titled Politics in India since Independence, references such as the "dislike of Hindu extremists for Mahatma Gandhi's pursuit of Hindu-Muslim unity" and how Gandhi's "steadfast pursuit of Hindu-Muslim unity provoked Hindu extremists so much that they made several attempts to assassinate Gandhiji" were deleted from the sub-topic titled "Mahatma Gandhi's sacrifice" in the first chapter.
-"Gandhi was particularly disliked by those who wanted Hindus to take revenge or who wanted India to become a country for the Hindus, just as Pakistan was for Muslims" was also deleted.
-The references to the crackdown on organisations spreading communal hatred, the ban on Rashtriya Swayamsevak Sangh (RSS) for some time, and the loss of appeal of communal politics, too, were removed.
+From the Class 12 Political Science textbook titled Politics in India since Independence, references about how Mahatma Gandhi's "steadfast pursuit of Hindu-Muslim unity provoked Hindu extremists so much that they made several attempts to assassinate him" and how "he was particularly disliked by those who wanted Hindus to take revenge or who wanted India to become a country for the Hindus, just as Pakistan was for Muslims" were deleted from the sub-topic titled "Mahatma Gandhi's sacrifice" in the first chapter.
+The references to the crackdown on organisations spreading communal hatred, the ban on Rashtriya Swayamsevak Sangh (RSS) for some time, and the loss to appeal of communal politics, too, were removed.
 Also removed was the reference in the Class 12 History textbook to Gandhi's assassin Nathuram Godse as "a Brahmin from Pune" and "the editor of an extremist Hindu newspaper who had denounced Gandhiji as an appeaser of Muslims".

 References to Dalit writer Omprakash Valmiki were removed from the social science textbooks of Classes 7 and 8 as part of the rationalisation.

 More details about the controversial rationalised content were revealed in an investigation by The Indian Express, which scrutinised 21 rationalised history, political science and sociology textbooks for Classes 6 to 12 and matched their content with tables circulated within the NCERT on the proposed changes.
 These include: